Stripped in Pornland

 Flash-fiction based on real and rumored events in the Portland strip-club industry.

 Artemis shoots cocaine and heroin in the crevices of her fingers, which are now ballooned and swollen like over-cooked hotdogs.
 Each finger bulges with brown scabs.
 They touch the pole, the rail, every piece of furniture in the club, including the ones made of bald heads and oily flesh.

 We’re in the dressing room’s bathroom.
 I squat in a blue and green bikini.
-My white eight-inch heels hold me up like stilts as I balance my weight.
+My white eight-inch heels hold me up as I balance my weight.
 I pass Artemis the joint but she waves it off with a needle in her hand.
 She sticks the metal in between her index and middle fingers.
 She exhales, and her body shrinks into the toilet.
 My stomach turns.
 I jolt upright, turn on the vent and blow weed smoke into it.

 “You should trade it in.
 Quit the hard stuff and just get stoned,” I say, but she laughs.
 I shut the door behind me.

 “Put your hands together for Artemis,” the DJ says over the PA.
 He calls her name two more times and she finally stumbles out of the bathroom.
 Her dope-pricked finger drizzles a tiny speck of blood onto the doorknob, the couch she holds onto as she passes through the dressing room, the railing up the basement stairs and the pole in the center of the stage.